Working Memory Disorder in Children

 - Finishing tasks, especially if the task has several parts

-- Remembering the words he wants to include in a sentence as he is writing it
+- Remembering the words your child wants to include in a sentence as he or she is writing it

-- Doing math without counting on his fingers
+- Doing math without counting on his or her fingers

 - Remembering which steps of a task have been completed and which still need to be done

 - A digit span test may be used to check your child's working memory with numbers.
 Your child will be given about 3 numbers to memorize.
 After a few minutes, he or she will be asked to repeat the numbers.
 A number will be added, and the test repeated until your child can no longer recall the numbers correctly.
 Then he or she will be asked to do the test again but repeat the numbers backward.